KyleBanks/goggles/README.md

 2. Run `make app` to build and launch the application.

 **Note:** If you'd like to see Goggles available as a standalone application on additional platforms, I encourage you to help contribute to the [Gallium](https://github.com/alexflint/gallium) project.

-## Contributing

-Contributions to Goggles are very welcome!
-In order to contribute, either open a new issue for discussion prior to making changes, or comment on an existing ticket indicating that you'd like to take it.

 ## Author